 We want you to have the best experience possible.
 The following will provide important information regarding our policies, guidelines and expectations to enhance your experience.
-All individuals volunteering, participating or working at the CDC must follow current health protocols and adhere to all listed items.
+All individuals volunteering, participating or working at the CDC must have a completed background check, follow current health protocols and adhere to all listed items.